hacks-guide/Guide_Wii/docs/faq.md

 #### FORE000006

 If you get error FORE000006, your Wii's clock is probably set incorrectly.
-See [this](wiiconnect24#updating-rtc-clock) on instructions for how to properly reset it.
+See [this page](wiiconnect24#updating-rtc-clock) for instructions on how to properly sync it.
 If this still fails, remove the Wii's clock battery (located on the bottom of the system behind a screw) for an hour and put it back in.
 Then, set the Wii's clock to the correct time.

 ## Storage Device FAQ